Skip to main content

 What should a first-timer know about Arre?

-Arre runs a menu-based format rather than à la carte, so choose your menu before you arrive — Senda is the most traditional, Vía Verde is vegetarian, Ramal is the fine-dining tier, Vía Augusta covers the wider regional range.
+Arre runs a menu-based format rather than à la carte, so choose your menu before you arrive; Senda is the most traditional, Vía Verde is vegetarian, Ramal is the fine-dining tier, Vía Augusta covers the wider regional range.
 The building itself is said to be the oldest civic structure in Castelló de la Plana, with 14th-century oven architecture on display.
 Guests are typically given a book of local legends at the end of the meal.

 Is Arre good for a special occasion?

 Yes, particularly for occasions where the setting and format matter as much as the food.
-The historic stone-arched property gives it more atmosphere than most €€ restaurants in the city, and the Michelin Plate credential (2025) gives external validation without tipping into the price range of a starred room.
+The historic stone-arched property gives it more atmosphere than most €€ restaurants in the city, the Michelin Plate credential (2025) gives external validation without tipping into the price range of a starred room.
 The Ramal menu is the appropriate choice for a celebration.

 Is Arre worth the price?